italiancpp/meetup17/md.md

 Documentation: http://en.cppreference.com/w/cpp/language/attributes

-Attributes provide the unified standard syntax for implementation-defined language extensions.
+Attributes provide the **unified standard syntax for implementation-defined language extensions**.
 An attribute can be used almost everywhere in the C++ program, and can be applied to almost everything: to types, to variables, to functions, to names, to code blocks, to entire translation units, although each particular attribute is only valid where it is permitted by the implementation.

-Besides the standard attributes listed below, implementations may support arbitrary non-standard attributes with implementation-defined behavior.
-That's possibile thanks to C++17 that introduces the following rule: "attributes unknown to an implementation are ignored without causing an error".
+Besides the standard attributes, implementations may support arbitrary non-standard attributes with implementation-defined behavior.
+That's possibile thanks to **C++17** that **introduces the following rule**: *attributes unknown to an implementation are ignored without causing an error*.

-Modern library like the [GSL](https://github.com/Microsoft/GSL) already started using custom attributes, like [[gsl::suppress]].
+Modern libraries like the [GSL](https://github.com/Microsoft/GSL) already started using custom attributes, like [[gsl::suppress]].

 New C++17 standard attributes: